guidesmiths/adblock-plus-crx/README.md

 }
 ```
 # Modifications

-AdBlock-Plus opens a new tab on first run.
-WebDriver tests typically start with a fresh profile for each run so we've disabled first run behaviour by setting ```suppress_first_run_page``` to true and recreating the crx.
+AdBlock-Plus opens a new tab on first run and since WebDriver tests typically start with a fresh profile each run gets more than a little annoying.
+We've disabled first run behaviour by setting ```suppress_first_run_page``` to true and recreating the crx.